 The Bottom Line

 For alcoholics, quitting drinking isn’t just a matter of putting down the bottle.
 They need to rewire their brains, learn new coping mechanisms for dealing with stress and cravings, and re-build their lives and relationships from the ground up with a healthier, sober perspective.
 Watching someone suffer in the meantime can be tough, but people who love alcoholics shouldn’t despair.
 Even if the person has changed, he or she is still in there.
-With time, dedication, and professional help from a centre like the 1000 Islands Wellness and Treatment Centre, anyone can get sober, so don’t give up.
+With time, dedication, and professional help from a centre like the Canadian Addiction Rehab, anyone can get sober, so don’t give up.